 Toll submitted a Request to Initiate a SHPO Consultation, which determined that "There are NO HISTORIC PROPERTIES in the Area of Potential Effect."
 This document is dated 8.14.2019 well before Toll was asked to confirm with JHC in Feb 2022.

 I have been told by members of the JHC that just because a building is not on the list of historic properties, it does not mean it is NOT historic.
 It is just not designated as such by the PA Historic Museum Commission, which may never have been asked to classify it as historic.

-Around February 29, 2022, Toll was informed: “There is a house on the open space portion of the property.
+February 10, 2022, Toll Bros representative Gregg I. Adelman was informed by the township Solicitor via email that “There is a house on the open space portion of the property.
 A demolition permit is required to remove the existing house.
 As part of the demolition permit, the Board of Supervisors requests that Toll Brothers appear before the Joint Historic Commission to determine if the house is historic.
 If the house is determined to be historic, then no additional action need take place.
 If it is not historic, then Toll should remove it and grade the property prior to dedication of the open space.”

 Before Toll can demolish the building(s) it must file an application with the Joint Historic Commission, which will examine the property and determine if it qualifies by their standards as an historic site.
 If so, they will make a recommendation that it NOT be demolished.

 If, as is likely, the JHC determines that the property is “historic” and should be preserved, I hope that the township, with the help of the JHC, can find the money – perhaps via a grant – to restore the building and make it accessible to residents.

 Posted on 16 Dec 2022, 10:11 - Category: Development